Hitanshu08/percy-ecomm/backend/README.md

-# Percy E-commerce Backend
+# Valuesubs E-commerce Backend

-A FastAPI-based backend for the Percy E-commerce subscription platform.
+A FastAPI-based backend for the Valuesubs E-commerce subscription platform.

 ## Features